There are many options available to you to resolve concerns or disagreements with your school district about your child's special education services.

 HOW TO GET HELP...

-- The RSS Coordinator will listen to your concerns and help you identify the specific issues.
+- The Parent Liaison will listen to your concerns and help you identify the specific issues.
 Information and resources to help you learn more about special education laws and practices may be provided if needed.

-- The Coordinator will explain the RSS program and assist you in determining the best option to resolve your concerns.
+- The Parent Liaison will explain the RSS program and assist you in determining the best option to resolve your concerns.
 (Many disagreements have been resolved without the need for a mediation meeting.)

-- If the option chosen is mediation, the Coordinator will, with your permission, contact the school district and encourage them to participate in the mediation with you.
+- If the option chosen is mediation, the Parent Liaison will, with your permission, contact the school district and encourage them to participate in the mediation with you.

-- If the school district agrees to the mediation process the Coordinator will assign a team of two mediators.
-The Coordinator will then contact you and set the location, date, and time of the RSS mediation session.
+- If the school district agrees to the mediation process, the Parent Liaison will assign a team of two mediators.
+The Parent Liaison will then contact you and set the location, date, and time of the RSS mediation session.

 - When an agreement is reached, the details are written into a Resolutions for Student Success Agreement and signed by both parties.
 Both parties will receive a copy of the agreement.
 The agreement is legally binding.